cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ### Pentester

-A _Pentester_ is a Cobalt pentester whose working with a _Pentest Lead_ to test a specific asset.
+A _Pentester_ is a Cobalt pentester who works with a _Pentest Lead_ to test a specific asset.

 ### Cobalt Staff